myrontuttle/python-copier-template/README.md

 >> copier gh:myrontuttle/python-copier-template <path/to/destination>
 ```

 After providing answers to the prompts, Copier will hydrate a project template and save it in the specified location.
-Additionally Copier will run `git init` in the new project directory to initialize it as a local repository.
+Additionally Copier will run `git init` in the new project directory to initialize it as a local repository and add the copied files to an initial commit on a 'main' branch.

 # Python Project Features